opsview/plugnpy/README.md

 make wheel
 ```

-This will create a `plugnpy-VERSION.RELEASE.tar.gz` file in the `dist` directory which can be installed in the same way as the prepackaged one above.
+This will create a `plugnpy-VERSION.tar.gz` file in the `dist` directory which can be installed in the same way as the prepackaged one above.

 ## Writing Checks